Graduate School Handbook part three

 - There is an expectation that the individual’s DPhil/MPhil by publication registration will give rise to further collaborative research and joint publications/outputs, and this should be factored in to the research project registration proposal (RD1).

-The Executive Dean of the faculty will have final authority to decide the eligibility of individuals to apply where not specifically covered in the above criteria, but all successful applicants must comply with published processes as per point 5 above.
+The Executive Dean of the faculty will have final authority to decide the eligibility of individuals to apply where not specifically covered in the above criteria, but all successful applicants must comply with published processes as per point 6 above and are expected to have discussed their proposal with the relevant faculty/school prior to application.

 Further information about applying